Piano Sonata No. 2 (Shostakovich): Music

 The Piano Sonata No. 2 consists of three movements:

 A typical performance takes approximately 25 minutes.

 The restless mood of the first movement is established by the running sixteenth notes which begin the sonata, leading to a melodic line which is a verbatim quote in retrograde of the opening motif of Shostakovich's Symphony No. 1.
 This is followed by the appearance of a march-like theme in E-flat, accompanied by triads in the same key, before ebbing away into a chromatic closing subject.
 A fortissimo climax is capped by the combination of the movement's two main subjects, clashing against each other bitonally in B and E-flat.
 Following this is the "Largo" second movement, which mixes ternary and rondo forms.
-It has been likened to a waltz, as well as drawn commentary for its forecasting of the textures and moods of Shostakovich's late music.
-The finale begins with the statement of a thirty-measure theme which is then developed upon by nine variations; allusions to the compositions of Nikolayev, as well as to what would later become Shostakovich's musical monogram appear.
+Musicologist David Haas likened it to a waltz, while Sofia Moshevich said the movement forecasts the textures and moods of Shostakovich's late music.
+The finale begins with the statement of a thirty-measure theme which is then developed upon by nine variations; allusions to the compositions of Nikolayev, as well as to what would later become Shostakovich's musical monogram, appear.
 The final variation closes the sonata with a recollection of its opening.

+Premieres

+Shostakovich premiered the sonata in Moscow on June 6, 1943, on the same program as the premiere of his Six Romances on Verses by British Poets.
+Efrem Flaks, who was Shostakovich's recital partner for the performance of the song cycle, remembered that the composer took unusual care in preparing his performance of the sonata; the concert was the first time he played the piano in public in Moscow since September 1942.

+The Western radio premiere of the sonata was played by Vera Brodsky and broadcast on CBS on September 29, 1943.
+It was preceded by a private performance that afternoon for invited critics and musicians.
+That broadcast was followed by the Western concert premiere at Carnegie Hall on October 24 played by Brodsky.
+Her performance was part of a concert of Soviet music held under the auspices of the American Russian Institute, which sought to improve cultural relations between the United States and Soviet Union.
+It also included the Western premieres of three songs from the Six Romances on Verses by British Poets, sung by Alexander Kipnis.
+Donald Ogden Stewart was the master of ceremonies for the concert, whose audience included Andrey Gromyko.